laymonage/slides-nextjs-portfolio/slides.md

 - ➕ Can provide tailored experience
 - ➕ More powerful and flexible
-- ➕ Allows secure authenticated interaction with external APIs
+- ➕ Allows secure authentication for external APIs

 - ➖ Slower compared to static websites
 - ➖ Require knowledge of backend programming